 Alternatively, you can add the connection in the configuration file directly.
 For details, see the Gemini CLI MCP documentation.

-4. You can now reference your ClickHelp documentation in Codex using natural language.
+- You can now work with your ClickHelp portal in Codex using natural language.

 For full details, see the OpenAI Codex documentation.